learn-co-curriculum/react-hooks-react-router-programmatic-navigation/README.md

 # Programmatic Navigation

-## Objectives
+## Learning Goals

-1. Describe use cases for programmatic navigation
+- Understand the use cases for programmatic navigation
-2. Access the `history` object using React Router
+- Use the `useHistory` hook to perform programmatic navigation

-## Overview
+## Introduction

 So far, we've used a couple components from React Router to allow our users to navigate our React site: the `NavLink` and `Link` components.
 However, it would